History of the Smoky Mountains Bulldog Club

 In 2005 the club had a wonderful, well-attended picnic in the spring with many members bringing their Bullies including one of our rescues.
 After much discussion and deliberation the board decided to cancel plans for a fall specialty because of numerous date and location conflicts.
 Our next specialty will be May 2006 with the Oak Ridge Kennel Club shows.
 Our cookbooks went into a second printing.
 As of October 1 we have rescued and rehomed nine Bullies this year.

 Throughout the history of the club several names are prominent as the real founders and workers in the club.
 This history would be deficient if it did not note them specifically.

-Since the club began in 1992, we have grown from a handful of members to over forty at times; our treasury has expanded from a few hundred dollars to over twenty thousand; we have hosted nine specialties; participated in a national specialty; sold numerous sweat shirts, cards, mugs, cookbooks and other Bulldog goodies; shifted emphasis at times from showing to rescue and back again; listened to many and diverse speakers on health, breeding, ethics, showing, and grooming; prepared hundreds of pot luck dishes and enjoyed them with other members; bred and showed collectively over 25 champions; and rescued at least one hundred fifty dogs.
-It has been a fun ride and we look forward to many more years of laughter and tears, loving and caring for these wonderful dogs.
+Since the club began thirteen years ago, we have grown from a handful of members to over forty at times; our treasury has expanded from a few hundred dollars to over twenty thousand; we have hosted four specialties; participated in a national specialty; sold numerous sweat shirts, cards, mugs, cookbooks and other Bulldog goodies; shifted emphasis at times from showing to rescue and back again; listened to many and diverse speakers on health, breeding, ethics, showing, and grooming; prepared hundreds of pot luck dishes and enjoyed them with other members; bred and showed collectively over 25 champions; and rescued at least forty-five dogs.
+It has been of fun ride and we look forward to many more years of laughter and tears, loving and caring for these wonderful dogs.